-Amelia will always be my hardest goodbye.
+Amelia will always be one of my hardest goodbyes.

 The moment I met her my life was forever changed.
 I don't know if I believe in fate, but there's no other explanation.
 Words cannot express how special of a person she still is.
 I don't think people are inherently bad or good, but to this day she makes me question that belief because of her pure goodness that radiated throughout her.
 A fire blazed so brightly in her soul those lucky enough to get close weren't burned, but ignited.